skosch/aldusleaf.org/posts/2015-03-28-hard-drive-droplet-generator/post.markdown

 Except, how do you go about the water-shaking part?

-Well, you could go back to piezoelectric elements once more.
+Well, you could have recourse to piezoelectric elements once more.
 And, in fact, you can buy droplet-generating machines that do exactly that (the most popular design is by Berglund and Liu; paper <a href="http://pubs.acs.org/doi/abs/10.1021/es60074a001">here</a>).